History of the Republican Party (United States)

-After the Civil Rights Act of 1964, the Voting Rights Act of 1965 and the Southern Strategy, the party's core base shifted, with the Southern states becoming more reliably Republican in presidential politics and the Northeastern states becoming more reliably Democratic.
+After the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Southern strategy, the party's core base shifted with the Southern states becoming more reliably Republican in presidential politics and the Northeastern states becoming more reliably Democratic.
 White voters increasingly identified with the Republican Party after the 1960s.
 Following the Supreme Court's 1973 decision in Roe v.
 Wade, the Republican Party opposed abortion in its party platform and grew its support among evangelicals.
 The Republican Party won five of the six presidential elections from 1968 to 1988.
 Two-term President Ronald Reagan, who held office from 1981 to 1989, was a transformative party leader.
 His conservative policies called for reduced social government spending and regulation, increased military spending, lower taxes, and a strong anti-Soviet Union foreign policy.
-Reagan's influence upon the party persisted into the next century.
-In 2016, businessman and former reality TV star Donald Trump became the party's nominee for president, won the presidency, and shifted the party further to the right.
-Since Trump's nomination in 2016, the party is seen to be split between the majority Trumpist faction, who are far-right nationalists and populists, and the minority anti-Trump faction, which consists of center-right conservatives and moderate centrists.
-Since the 1990s, the Party's support has chiefly come from the South, the Great Plains, the Mountain States, and rural areas in the North.
-Today, it supports free market economics, social conservatism, and originalism in constitutional jurisprudence.
+Reagan's influence upon the party persisted into the 21st century.

+In 2016, businessman and media personality Donald Trump became the party's nominee for president, won the presidency, and shifted the party further to the right.
+Since the 1990s, the party's support has chiefly come from the South, the Great Plains, the Mountain States, and rural areas in the North.
+It supports free market economics, cultural conservatism, and originalism in constitutional jurisprudence.
 There have been 19 Republican presidents, the most from any one political party.

+Since 1980, Republicans have won seven out of the last twelve presidential elections, winning in the presidential elections of 1980 and 1984 (with Ronald Reagan, 1981–1989), 1988 (with George H. W. Bush, 1989–1993), 2000 and 2004 (with George W. Bush, 2001–2009), and 2016 and 2024 (with Donald Trump, 2017–2021 and since 2025).
+However, Republicans have lost the popular vote in 2000 and 2016 but won the Electoral College in both elections (with George W. Bush and Donald Trump, respectively).
+These were two of the four presidential elections in which Republicans lost the popular vote but won the Electoral College, the others being the presidential elections in 1876 and 1888.